vegaprotocol/documentation/docs/tutorials/proposals/update-asset-bridge.md

 ## Overview

 When the validators have created a multisig bundle, it is available for anyone to submit to the bridge to complete the up

+## 1. Get the ID of the new/changing asset
+## 2. Fetch the signature bundle for the change
+## 3. Submit the update to Ethereum